Psychological Bulletin

 The Psychological Bulletin is a monthly peer-reviewed academic journal that publishes evaluative and integrative research reviews and interpretations of issues in psychology, including both qualitative (narrative) and/or quantitative (meta-analytic) aspects.
-The editor-in-chief is Dolores Albarracín (University of Illinois at Urbana–Champaign).
+The editor-in-chief is Blair T. Johnson.

 History

 The journal was established by Johns Hopkins psychologist James Mark Baldwin in 1904, immediately after he had bought out James McKeen Cattell's share of Psychological Review, which the two had established ten years earlier.
 Baldwin gave the editorship of both journals to John B. Watson, when scandal forced him to resign his position at Johns Hopkins in 1920.
 Ownership of the Bulletin passed to Howard C. Warren, who eventually donated it to the American Psychological Association, which continues to own it to the present day.

 Abstracting and indexing

 The journal is abstracted and indexed by MEDLINE/PubMed, the Social Sciences Citation Index, and the Science Citation Index.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 17.737.